sergiokas/restreamer/README.md

 A single server instance allow any number of audio streams.
 It may work with video, but I haven't tried thoroughly.

 ## Requirements
-- An *NIX box with ffmpeg.
+- An Unix/Linux box with ffmpeg.

 ## Installation